moeryomenko/flow/README.md

 Traditional callback-based or future-based async programming can be complex and error-prone.
 Flow provides:
 - Clear separation of work description, scheduling, and result handling
+- Comprehensive cancellation support with stop tokens and active cancellation
 - Structured cancellation and error propagation
-- Rich set of composable algorithms
+- Rich set of composable algorithms including racing operations
 - Member function customization points for cleaner syntax
 - Async scopes for managing the lifetime of concurrent operations
 - Structured concurrency patterns for safe fire-and-forget operations